hydecr/strange/README.md

 # Strange

 Strange is a logger which provides a maximum amount of configuration options, with minimal setup.
-It supports setting the log level via an environment variable, colorized output, multiple formatters, and transports which allow you to decide where the logs go.
+It supports setting the log level via an environment variable (wip), colorized output, multiple formatters, and transports which allow you to decide where the logs go.

 ## Installation